Who Said Photography

 Helps Tell a Story

 Contrast helps in telling a narrative.
-The photographer builds a story by juxtaposing opposing components, enabling the spectator to think about how these pieces relate.
+The photographer builds a story by photographing opposing components, enabling the spectator to think about how these pieces relate.
 This connection might imply complex concepts or feelings that support the image’s narrative.

 example of the meaning of juxtaposition in photography